 - Died August 22, 1958 in Jacksonville, IL USA

 "“In the old days, Hoy and I were called Dummy.
 It didn’t hurt us.
 It made us fight harder." - Luther Taylor, quoted here

 Deaf pitcher Luther "Dummy" Taylor won 116 major league games and was a vital part of the New York Giants rotation in the early years of the 20th Century.

 Born without hearing, Taylor attended the Kansas School for the Deaf, where he was valedictorian.
-After several years in semipro leagues and the minors, he reached the majors with the Giants in 1900.
+After several years in semi-pro leagues and the minors, he reached the majors with the Giants in 1900.
 The following summer, he led the National League with 45 appearances and 27 losses.
-He jumped to the Cleveland Bronchos of the new American League the next year but returned to New York by May.
-On May 16th, he played in a game against the Cincinnati Reds, whose lineup included Dummy Hoy; it was the first time that two deaf players faced one another on a big league field.
+He jumped to the Cleveland Bronchos of the new American League in 1902 but returned to New York by May.
+On May 16th, he played in a game against the Cincinnati Reds, whose lineup included Billy Hoy; it was the first time that two deaf players faced one another on a big league field.

 Taylor was with the Giants long enough that eventually all his teammates learned some sign language in order to communicate with him, and that ability led the team to also expand its use of signs (pitching signs, etc.) between non-deaf players during the games.